top of page

 • Use legitimate commercial property deals as a front for criminal activity

 In short: if you’re involved in any real estate transaction, your AML radar needs to be on.
+Our CEO and founder (also a solicitor), Amy Bell, is on hand to answer any questions - it's worth jumping on our free webinars on the subject of AML and law firm compliance.

 What Law Firms Should Do